 The Perlick’s 15” Signature Series Outdoor Refrigerator is an excellent option jam packed with handy features.
 It is small enough to fit perfectly in any sized outdoor entertainment area.
 Plus, it has 70% faster cooling speeds than leading competitors.
 Impressive, right?

-Opt for vertical design
+Opt for vertical design (kitchen ideas for smaller spaces)

 In a small kitchen, you need to optimize your vertical space to the fullest.
 Now, this doesn’t mean that you should put shelves that aren’t within your reach.
 We suggest putting up proper shelving, and if your outdoor kitchen is covered, we always recommend installing the TV and lights on the walls – so previous surface space is saved for things that cannot go on the wall.